 Both fluoxetine, commonly known as Prozac, and alprazolam, or Xanax, are very commonly prescribed medications in the United States.
 In some cases, a person may even be prescribed both medications at the same time, depending on the nature of the symptoms experienced and the risks of side effects.

-There is a distinct difference between the two medications, however, and they will not be used interchangeably.
-It is important for patients to be fully informed about the nature of these medications and how they impact cognitive function and mental health, and to take into consideration potential complications or issues that could arise due to medical disorders or use of other medications.
+There is a distinct difference between Prozac and Xanax, however, and they are not used interchangeably.
+It is important for doctors to inform their patients about the nature of these medications and how they impact cognitive functioning and mental health.
+Physicians should also inform the patients of any potential complications or side effects.

 Alprazolam is sold as: